ElektraInitiative/libelektra/doc/tutorials/contributing-clion.md

 This step is most easily done using a browser.
-Open the web page of the Git repository of libelektra (https://github.com/ElektraInitiative/libelektra) and log in to your account if have not already done so.
+Open the web page of the Git repository of libelektra (https://github.com/ElektraInitiative/libelektra) and log in to your account if you have not already done so.
 Navigate to "Pull requests", there you can find a green button called "New pull request".
 By clicking it ([shortcut](https://github.com/ElektraInitiative/libelektra/compare)), you